 Seth is the most hated man in the business.
 Even among his own workers, no one accuses him of being a people person.

 Warshavsky’s site, then called CandyLand, went up in January 1996.
 His competitors from phone sex were already on the Web or would soon follow.
 They all brought lots of cash: being well capitalized, they could afford to innovate in ways many other content providers could not.
 “Most people don’t invest the type of money we invest in infrastructure,” says Warshavsky, who by his own account has put some $3 million into IEG’s sites — to pay for 12 SGI servers, 12 Pentium-based video servers, two Oracle servers for credit card processing, two T3 connections, and 48 PCs for point-to-point videoconferencing and long distance telephone billing.
 “The Net follows the money,” says Rod Collen, a star graphic designer at IEG.
 “The military had the money to create it, and the sex industry has the money to expand it.”

-How is sex changing the Web?
-Most obviously in graphics: no matter how you feel about the content, sex sites are among the most visually dazzling around.
+No matter how you feel about the content, sex sites are among the most visually dazzling around.
 IEG employs three programmers and eight graphic designers who are encouraged to be as creative as possible and who, unlike their counterparts at Microsoft or CBS, have no corporate image to worry about.
-Much of their time is spent working on compression techniques to make the sites look cool while downloading quickly with a 28.8 modem.
+Much of their time is spent working on compression techniques to make the sites look cool while downloading quickly with a 28.8 kbps modem.

 “This is a dream job for a graphic designer,” boasts Collen, a sandy-haired 27-year-old who wears a Vandyke beard and a T-shirt and works in a bullpen lined with Macintosh and Windows NT machines.
 “We’re on the cutting edge of everything.
 If there’s a new technology out there and we want to add it to the site, it’s not hard to convince management.”